Deaf in One Ear ?

 CROS stands for ‘Contra-lateral Routing of Signal‘.

-CROS hearing aids are used by those who have 1 dead ear + 1 good ear.
+CROS hearing aids are used by those who have 1 dead ear + 1 ear with NO hearing loss.

-BiCROS hearing aids are used by those who have 1 dead ear + 1 ear with aidable hearing loss.
+Bi-CROS hearing aid solutions are for those who have 1 dead ear + 1 ear WITH hearing loss.